pip-services/pip-services-docs/content/en/node/commons/data/tags_processor.md

 #### compressTag
 Compress a tag by removing special symbols like spaces, '_' and '#' and converting the tag to lower case.
-When tags are compressed they can be matched in search queries.
+When tags are compressed, they can be matched in search queries.

 > `public static` compressTag(tag: string): string

-- **tag**: string - the tag to compress.
+- **tag**: string - tag to compress.
-- **returns**: string - a compressed tag.
+- **returns**: string - compressed tag.

 #### compressTagList